servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

 [<img src="./img/Part2-Screenshot.jpg" width="200"/>](https://youtu.be/DogHOuyRX20)

-Fusion's `IComputed<T>` is a fairly unique abstraction describing the result of a computation:
+Fusion's `IComputed<T>` is a fairly unique abstraction describing the result of a computation.
+Here is how it compares with computed observables from Knockout.js and MobX:

 ![](./img/IComputed-Features.jpg)